pnminh/aws-solutions-architect-associate-notes-SAAC03/storage/EBS.md

 - use if IO is more important than fault tolerance(parallel)
 ### Raid 1
 - use if fault tolerance is more important than IO(duplicate)

+## root vs non root volume
+- root is deleted by default on instance termination
+- non-root is persisted by default on instance termination